ikac22/MicroS-Purchas/README.md

 Every user can delete own account.

 The app is consiting of 4 services:
-  - Authentication service: responsible for authenticating user.
+  - __Authentication service__: responsible for authenticating user.
 (User is then identified via Json Web Token)
-  - Buying service: responsible for handling buyers actions
+  - __Buying service__: responsible for handling buyers actions
-  - Order management service: responsible for handling couriers actions
+  - __Order management service__: responsible for handling couriers actions
-  - Product management service: responsible for handling owners actions
+  - __Product management service__: responsible for handling owners actions

 # Data